 South Sudan has been beset by multiple crises since the country gained independence in 2011, with escalating humanitarian, socio-economic, and political consequences following the onset of conflict in December 2013.

 What started as a political dispute between factions of the ruling Sudan People’s Liberation Movement (SPLM) devolved into large-scale armed violence that drove a grave humanitarian crisis across the country, disproportionately affecting women and children.
 In addition to the loss of livelihoods and family members, these two groups continue to be subject to harrowing atrocities, including rape, abduction, forced marriage, sexual exploitation, abuse and harassment.

-Sexual and gender based violence (SGBV) against women and girls— including rape perpetrated by soldiers in uniform—is widespread.
-A culture of impunity has become systemic in the absence of political and institutional commitment to hold the perpetrators of abuses to account.
+Sexual and gender-based violence (SGBV) against women and girls— including rape perpetrated by soldiers in uniform—is widespread in South Sudan, where a culture of impunity has become systemic in the absence of political and institutional commitment to hold the perpetrators of abuses accountable.

 Even though South Sudan has translated the UN Security Council Resolution 1325 framework into a National Action Plan (NAP), the country’s national gender machinery lacks the adequate resources and capacity to implement it.
 While South Sudan has a large number of CSOs, only a few have developed their organizational strength and technical capacity to participate in peacebuilding initiatives.
 Similarly, women’s networks and coalitions, despite their key role in shaping peace talks during the negotiations, are weak, divided, and underfunded.
 Against this background, there is an urgent need to support the capacities of women CSOs to enhance their engagement in the implementation of transitional peace arrangements and to ensure the amplification of the most marginalized women’s voices.